ChilliCream/hotchocolate-docs/docs/schema-object-type.md

 }
 ```

-So, lets have a look at the above example, first we have our name field there, since we need to declare it non-nullable.
+Let\`s have a look at the above example, first we have our name field there, since we need to declare it non-nullable.
-But we do not have the `id` field there. _Hot Chocolate_ will always try to infer the usage of the provided type if it is not overriden by the user.
+But we do not have the `id` field there. _Hot Chocolate_ will always try to infer the usage of the provided type if it is not overridden by the user.
 You always can opt out of this behaviour and tell _Hot Chocolate_ that you do want to declare everything explicitly.
 In this case of value types _Hot Chocolate_ can infer the non-nullability correctly and you do not have to specify anything extra.

-The second thing that is important in this example os that we can introduce fields that are not on our model and that might even come from a completly different data source.
-In these cases we have to provide explicit resolvers since we can not infer the resolver the C# type.
+The second thing that is important in this example is that we can introduce fields that are not on our model and that might even come from a completely different data source.
+In these cases, we have to provide explicit resolvers since we cannot infer the resolver the C# type.

-> We are planing to support C# 8 and with that we will be able to infer non-nullability from reference types aswell.
+> We are planning to support C# 8 and with that we will be able to infer non-nullability from reference types as well.

 We also can use schema types if we have no model at all that represents that object.
-In these cases we have to write explicit resolvers for each of the fields:
+In these cases, we have to write explicit resolvers for each of the fields:

 ```csharp
 public class QueryType